maureen-zhang/Pyrolitics/README.md

 ### Results and Implications

-- As part of our initial exploratory analysis, we plotted a map of transmission lines and wildfire locations in California:
+- As part of our initial exploratory analysis, we plotted a map of transmission lines and wildfire locations in California, showing overlapping of transmission lines and wildfires:
   <p align="center">
     <img src="Maps%20and%20Data%20Visualization/transmission_wildfire2011.png" alt="Wildfire Risk Map" width="45%">
   </p>